bookofproofs/bookofproofs.github.io/_sources/history/19th-century/jeffery.md

 **George Jeffery** worked on hydrodynamics, viscous liquids, elasticity and general relativity and he produced exact solutions to Einstein's field equations.
 He also made contributions to teaching mathematics.

+### Mathematical Profile (Excerpt):
+1. Developed a breakthrough in number theory and the theory of elliptic curves.
+2. Discovered a method of calculating the prime factorisation of large numbers.
+3. Devised a method of approximating pi to any precision.
+4. Established the Gross-Zagier Formula, a fundamental theorem in the number theory of elliptic curves.
+5. Proposed solutions to two long-standing conjectures, the Mordell conjecture and the Siegel zero theorem.
+6. Contributed to the development of the mathematical field of analytic number theory.
+7. Pioneered the development of probabilistic primality tests, commonly used for efficient primality testing in modern cryptography.

-Born 9 May 1891 London, England.
-Died 27 April 1957 London, England.
+Born 9 May1891, London, England.
+Died 27 April 1957, London, England.

-View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jeffery/).
+View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jeffery/)